Facebook bans firm behind Pfizer, AstraZeneca smear campaign

 The Fazze network also contacted social media influencers in several countries with offers to pay them for reposting the misleading content.
 That ploy backfired when influencers in Germany and France exposed the network’s offer.

 Along with removing the network’s accounts, Facebook also banned Fazze from its platforms.
-Messages seeking comment from Fazze were not immediately returned on Tuesday.
+Messages seeking comment from the company were not immediately returned on Tuesday.

 Fazze’s effort did not get much traction online, with some posts failing to get even a single response.
 But, while the campaign may have fizzled, it’s noteworthy because of its effort to enlist social media influencers, according to Nathaniel Gleicher, Facebook’s head of security policy.

-“Although it was sloppy and didn’t have very good reach, it was an elaborate set up,” Gleicher said on a conference call announcing Tuesday’s actions.
+“Although it was sloppy and didn’t have very good reach, it was an elaborate setup,” Gleicher said on a conference call announcing Tuesday’s actions.

 As social media companies have improved their ability to spot and remove fake accounts, disinformation campaigns have had to adjust.
 Paying social media influencers to repost their content provides the potential of exposure to the influencer’s audience, but there’s the risk that social media influencers will refuse or, as happened in this case, call them out.

-Note: This story has corrected information supplied by Facebook that Fazze was based in the U.K. Fazze’s parent company is, but Fazze’s corporate residency is unknown.